 MEMS gyroscopes have a small vibrating mass that oscillates at e.g. 10’s of kHz.
 The mass is suspended in a spring system, readout is via a capacitive system as it is in accelerometers.
 When the gyroscope is rotated, the rotation exerts a perpendicular Coriolis-force on the mass that is larger when the mass is further away from the center of rotation.
 The oscillating mass thus gets a different read-out on either side of the oscillation, which is a measure for the rate of turn.
 A typical error in gyroscopes is g-sensitivity, caused by the deformation of the spring system inside the gyroscope.
 Xsens also compensates for this error source.
 Details on the precise working of MEMS gyroscopes and accelerometers are available on our dedicated gyroscopes website.

-Strategic and tactical sensors can often be found in high-risk applications, such as navigation in defense and commercial aviation.
 Consumer gyroscopes with typical bias stabilities of >30 deg/h are often used in mobile applications and can be found in the Nintendo Wii controller.
 For inertial measurement units, these gyroscopes give too much drift in dead reckoning, so they cannot be used for professional applications.
 Because of the increase in accuracy in inertial sensors, a new group of gyroscopes has emerged (an industrial grade), which are small and can be used in the stabilization of unmanned vehicles and the measurement and correction of other sensor systems.
 Unmanned vehicles can be underwater vehicles (Saab Seaeye Jaguar), aerial vehicles (Norut) or land vehicles (Wambot).
 In satcom and sensor correction, examples include EM Solutions’ Ka-band Satcom system and Sonardyne’s USBL systems.